Reviews You Can Rely On

 Stiffer feel

 The Patagonia Torrentshell has an exceptionally water-resistant fabric, allowing it to live up to its name and withstand even the most intense downpours.
 The rugged fabric withstood months of abuse in our tests and remained in good condition.
-It did a good job of venting internal moisture thanks to the membrane of the three-layer fabric, and the pit zips helped regulate internal temperature.
-This is an excellent rain jacket for moderately strenuous outdoor activities that take place in heavy precipitation.
+It did a good job of venting internal moisture thanks to the magic of its three-layer fabric, combined with pit zips that help regulate internal temperature.
+This is one of our favorite rain jackets for moderately strenuous outdoor activities that take place in heavy precipitation.

 A bulkier design results in the sense of increased heaviness and decreased mobility.
 Even though it was not a major issue, the jacket is less comfortable and mobile than lighter or stretchy rain jackets.
 The breathability was satisfactory but not outstanding.
 Overall, though, we love this timeless and durable rain jacket that is built to last for many years.